emoszkowski/configFiles/README.md

 ## Attribution

-Thanks to Matt Cocci and Micah Smith for the majority of the useful stuff here.
+Thanks to Matt Cocci, Micah Smith, and Pearl Li for the majority of the useful stuff here.